michaelg-cgu/DASMENT/README.md

 I want to upload photos of myself for an avatar (profile photo)

-I want charts of 23&me data
+I want charts of Health data

-I want a matrix of 23&me data with key findings of these attributes
+I want a matrix of Health data with key findings of these attributes

 If possible, restaurants and past foods should auto populate as journal is updated